Aurland: Geography

 Aurland lies 200 km from the west coast of Norway in the eastern part of Vestland county, along the Aurlandsfjorden and the Nærøyfjorden.
 These are branches that flow off of the world's longest and deepest fjord, the Sognefjorden.

 Aurland is bordered by four municipalities in Vestland county: Lærdal to the north-east and Vik to the west, Voss to the south-west, and Ulvik to the south.
-It is also bordered by one municipality in Viken county: Hol to the south-east.
+It is also bordered by one municipality in Buskerud county: Hol to the south-east.

 Most of the area is composed of fjords and mountains with small populated areas concentrated in the lower river valleys, the largest of which is the Aurlandsdalen.
 The main village areas include Aurlandsvangen, Gudvangen, Undredal, Flåm, and Vassbygdi.

 Wild and beautiful nature dominate the community from the fjords to mountaintops that are 1200 to 1800 m above sea level.
 There are two permanent glaciers in Aurland: Storskavlen and Blåskavlen.

 The Aurlandsfjellet mountains separate Aurland from the neighboring municipality to the east, Lærdal.
 The Lærdal Tunnel, the longest in the world as of 2014, cuts through the mountains connecting the two municipalities.
 The Gudvanga Tunnel connects the villages of Gudvangen and Undredal in southwestern Aurland.